How To: Select a Business Credit Card

 • Annual fees apply

-3. Determine the features you care about most.
+Decide which features you care about the most.

-The importance business credit card features relates directly to which kind of card you have and how you plan on paying off your balance.
+The important business credit card features relate directly to which kind of card you have and how you plan on paying off your balance.

-• Balance Transfers – If you plan on transferring a balance from a current credit card onto a new one to take advantage of the Intro APR discounts, make sure the card first will let you transfer a balance and also allow you to do so at the discounted introductory rate.
+• Balance Transfers – If you plan on transferring a balance from a current credit card onto a new one to take advantage of the Intro APR discount, make sure the card will allow you to transfer a balance in the first place.

 • Cash Back